Wave breaking in the Whitham equation: Proof of Theorem

-We assume that the initial value problem associated with \eqref{E:whitham}-\eqref{def:K}, where $c=c_{WW}$ (see \eqref{def:cWW}), and $u(\cdot,0)=u_0$ possesses a unique solution in $C^\infty([0,T); H^\infty(\mathbb{R}))$ for some $T>0$.
-As a matter of fact, one may work out the local in time well-posedness in $H^{3/2+}(\mathbb{R})$.
-Without recourse to the dispersion effects, the proof is nearly identical to that for \eqref{E:fKdV}, and hence we omit the detail.
+We assume that the initial value problem associated with \eqref{E:whitham}-\eqref{def:K}, where $c=c_{\rm ww}$ (see \eqref{def:cWW}), and $u(\cdot,0)=u_0$ possesses a unique solution in $C^\infty([0,T); H^\infty(\mathbb{R}))$ for some $T>0$.
+As a matter of fact, one may work out the local-in-time well-posedness in $H^{s}(\mathbb{R})$ for $s>3/2$.
+Without recourse to the dispersion effects, the proof is identical to that for \eqref{E:fKdV}.
+Hence, we omit the details.
 We assume that $T$ is the maximal time of existence.